Albert-Gao/blog/source/_posts/how-to-implement-relay-node-in-graphql.md

 > The id of an entity is combined by entity name and the real id.

+For example:

-For example, if you have a `user`, the id should be `user_cyasjkajkas`.
-If you have a `task`, the id should be `task_asjksakjas-12jh12hj-sakjasjksw`.
+- If you have a `user`, the id should be `user_cyasjkajkas`.
+- If you have a `task`, the id should be `task_asjksakjas-12jh12hj-sakjasjksw`.

-Not only you can identify the entity of the object, you also paved the way for the next step, which is easily identity the incoming query in the GraphQL endpoint without any additional saving in your database.
+Not only you can identify the entity of the object, but also you paved the way for the next step, which is easily identity the incoming query in the GraphQL endpoint without any additional saving in your database.

 And via doing this, you remove that unnecessary step for wrapping the id.

+> The ID you have now for each record is already global unique, think about it. :)

 ## 3. Define the ID mapper function